CHERUTO-CYNTHIA/dsc-phase-2-project-v3/README.md

 ## STAKEHOLDERS

-a)Company board of directors
+- Company board of directors
-    These are the people who would make the strategic decisions and allocate the resources for this new venture b)The company creative team
+    These are the people who would make the strategic decisions and allocate the resources for this new venture

+- The company creative team
     These are directors who would be tasked in creating content for the new studio

-c) Marketing and sales team
+- Marketing and sales team
     These are the people who will be promoting the movies and ensure that it reaches the targeted audience

-d) Audience
+- Audience
     These are the people who will consume the content that will be produced by the movie studio

 ## Business Question